oasis-tcs/csaf/csaf_2.1/prose/edit/src/guidance-on-size.md

 A CSAF document in the specified JSON format encoded in UTF-8 SHOULD conform to known size limits of current technologies parsing JSON content, e.g.: 50 MiB.

+> The CSAF documents observed in the wild expose strongly varying sizes as per the use cases they serve.
 > At least one database technology in wide use for storing CSAF documents rejects insert attempts when
 > the transformed BSON size exceeds 16 megabytes.
 > The BSON format optimizes for accessibility and not size.